MJ9601/linkedin-next-clone/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## The Tech which is used in this project
+## The Teches which are used in this project

 The Tech which is used in this project is listed below: